-- (1A) A person who is appointed as a Money Laundering Reporting Officer shall - (a) be a natural person; and - (b) have access to all relevant information and material of the relevant person to enable him to perform the functions reposed in him or her under the Code and these Regulations.
+- (a) be a natural person; and - (b) have access to all relevant information and material of the relevant person to enable him or her to perform the functions reposed in him or her under the Code and these Regulations.
+(Inserted by S.I.
+20/2010)